HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   any nucleotide sequence within a gene which, during maturation of the RNA transcript, is not removed by a process called RNA splicing ([Wikipedia](https://en.wikipedia.org/wiki/Exon){:target="\_blank"}, [MESH](https://www.ncbi.nlm.nih.gov/mesh/68005091){:target="\_blank"}).
 Every exon, except the first and lat exon, is flanked by two **introns**.

 *   extension
-    :   a sequence change extending the normal amino acid sequence at the N- or C-terminal end with one or more amino acids ([_protein_](/recommendations/protein/variant/extension/))
+    :   a sequence change extending the normal amino acid sequence at the N- or C-terminal end with one or more amino acids ([_protein_](/recommendations/protein/variant/extension/)).

+*	frame (reading frame)
+	:	**frame 1** is the normal reading frame, using the first nucleotide of each coding triplet of the annotated amino acid reference sequence for translation, starting at the A of the ATG translation initiation codon (nucleotide c.1)
+	:	**frame 2** is the reading frame using the second nucleotide of the annotated amino acid reference sequence as first nucleotide of a coding triplet for translation in the shifted reading frame
+	:	**frame 3** is the reading frame using the third nucleotide of the annotated amino acid reference sequence as first nucleotide of a coding triplet for translation in the shifted reading frame.

 *   frame shift
     :   a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([_protein_](/recommendations/protein/variant/frameshift/))